lilyhdo/XebiaLabs-Appium-ReactNative/triggering-jenkins.md

 #### 1.1 Install the Jenkins plugin

 On XebiaLabs, click on 'Plugins' in the navigation bar at the top of the screen.
-In the search bar, type in 'Jenkins' and install.
+In the search bar, type in 'Jenkins' and install it.

 ![jenkins-plugin](assets/jenkins-plugin.png)